-At the end of the course, the candidate must demonstrate to have reached specific skills in analysing spatial relations on different scales.
-Hence, he should be prepared to read and understand the meaning of the territorial processes which describe the morphogenetic characters in the various urban and regional frameworks, immersed in the wider supranational and global dynamics.
+At the end of the course, the candidate must demonstrate to have reached specific skills in analysing territorial relations on different scales.
+Hence, he should be prepared to read and understand the meaning of the social and spatial processes which describe the morphogenetic characters in the various urban and regional frameworks, immersed in the wider supranational and global dynamics.

 Students reception is held every Tuesday, on a weekly basis, from 09.30 to 12.30 am.

 Students reception will be held in presence in the office 1044 in Sesto San Giovanni and on skype only for students who have valid reasons recognized by the Professor (skype address during reception hours: dinogavinelli)